rockettheme/docs/Docs/wordpress/themes/voxel/demo_contentbottom.md

 Content Bottom Section
 -----
-Here's the widget breakdown for the Content Bottom section:
+Here is the widget breakdown for the Content Bottom section:

 * Text
 * Gantry Divider